 As I said before, recruiters aren’t looking to read stories.

-They have limited time to go through hundreds of resumes and only give a few seconds to skim each resume over.
+They have limited time to review hundreds of resumes and only give a few seconds to skim each resume.

 Bring it down to the bare essentials and contain it to one or two sentences at the maximum.
 Avoid making a wall of text.

-People generally will avoid reading the entire passage and skim for specific keywords that they are looking for, ignoring everything else.
-The best approach is to use bullet points.
-It balances the resume’s white space and makes it easy to scan.
+People generally will avoid reading the entire passage and skim for specific keywords they are looking for, ignoring everything else.
+The best approach is to use bullet points since it balances the resume’s white space and makes it easy to scan.

 12) It’s The Ultimate Benefit That Matters